 - Target group: Customers with phone numbers but no email addresses

-- Test purpose: Find out if reward points works as an incentive
+- Test purpose: Find out if reward points work as an incentive

 - Conditions for the campaign: Same copy but different amount of reward points